backdrop-ops/contrib/README.md

 Backdrop Contributed Project Group Application
 ==============================================

-Use this project to express interest in joining the growing list of developers maintaining a module or theme hosted at https://github.com/backdrop-contrib/.
+Use this project to express interest in joining the growing community of developers maintaining a module or theme hosted at https://github.com/backdrop-contrib/.

 To apply simply create a request as an issue at https://github.com/backdrop-ops/contrib/issues/new